-We only collect personal information from individuals that is necessary for what we do (such as membership services, veteran research and rehabilitation services, pension, advocacy and welfare services, accommodation services, financial support services and lottery services).
-The types of information we may collect from you depends on the purpose for which we require the information and may include the following:
+We only collect personal information that is necessary for what we do (such as providing membership services, veteran research and rehabilitation services, pension, advocacy and welfare services, accommodation services, financial support services and the operation of the RSL Art Union).

-(a) full name, street address, telephone number;
+- full name, street address, telephone number;

-(b) date of birth and age;
+- date of birth and age;

 - email address;

-(e) service record;
+- service record;

-(f) information concerning your dealings with the Department of Veterans Affairs;
+- information concerning your dealings with the Department of Veterans Affairs;

 - payment information, including details of your superannuation fund;

-(h) RSL membership number;
+- RSL membership number;

-(i) health information, including your medical history and treating doctor;
+- health information, including your medical history and treating doctor;

-(j) IP address;
+- IP address;

-(k) proof of identity information and documentation including driver's license, passport or birth certificate information;
+- proof of identity information and documentation including driver's license, passport or birth certificate information;

 - proof of income information and documentation;

 - next of kin and emergency contact information.